UnixJunkie/obench/README.md

 obench
 ======

-my minimilastic benchmarking library for OCaml code
+a minimalist benchmarking program for OCaml code

 Better alternatives
 ===================